High Florida humidity with 105-110 heat index: how to beat it?

 Many people turn to a cool drink.

-“Actually I’m drinking a few beers,” another beachgoer said.
-“Okay, got a little sandy, but it’s empty now.
-That does a job and a couple of waters afterwards.
-I’m good to go.”
+“Actually, I’m drinking a few beers,” another beachgoer said.
+“OK, got a little sandy, but it’s empty now.
+That does a job, and a couple of waters afterwards, I’m good to go.”

 People on the courts kept cool a little differently.